flix/book/src/unsafe-casts.md

-# Type and Effect Casts
+# Unsafe Type and Effect Casts

 Flix supports both type and effects casts but they should be used with extreme care.